WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-22-history-of-the-pack-lord-of-undead.md

 "What is it all for?"
 &nbsp;

-ButHow paused to consider the question, "I see you and I have been thinking along the same lines.
+ButHow paused to consider the question, "I see you and I have been thinking along the same line.
 It is the reason that I asked to meet with you.

 "Were we younger and wiser, we would have chosen more profitable careers in these times of conflict.
 Such as ship builders or weapons manufacturers.